frederickm13/data-science/README.md

 Big data analysis of Dallas Animal Services Data.

 *The dataset used in this analysis was obtained from a third-party resource.
 Please open the DallasAnimalServicesAnalysis folder to view acknowledgements citing the source of the dataset.*

+## DallasCrimeAnalysis
+Analysis of the city of Dallas crime incident data.

+*The dataset used in this analysis was obtained from a third-party resource.
+Please open the DallasCrimeAnalysis folder to view acknowledgements citing the source of the dataset.*

 ## ForecastingNbaThreePointers
 This includes the source code and dataset used in the following article: